 - The Problem: Sure, you need someone who can code, but what about their communication skills or how they work in a team?
 It’s easy to miss out on these softer skills when you’re laser-focused on technical abilities.

 - How to Overcome It: Combine technical tests with a bit of real-time interaction.
 Pair programming is perfect for this—you get to see how they explain their solutions, adapt to feedback, and work with others.
-It’s a great way to get a feel for their personality and see if they’d fit into your team’s dynamic.
+It’s a great way to get a sense of their personality and determine if they’d fit into your team’s dynamic.

 6. High drop-off rates